kdcllc/K8.DotNetCore.Workshop/README.md

-# Kubernetes Demos for AspNetCore 3.0
+# Kubernetes DotNetCore Workshop

-The purpose of this repo is to demonstrate AspNetCore 3.0 functionality within Kubernetes.
+This workshop will provide with ability to learn the basic Kubernetes from DotNetCore developer.

 - ApsNetCore 3.0 Azure Key Vault
 - DotNetCore 3.0 Worker Hosted in the Cluster and ran as CronJob